-Private equity has helped build Skyscanner into a leading global travel search business based in Edinburgh and with offices across the world.
+Private equity helped build Skyscanner into a leading global travel search business based in Edinburgh and with offices across the world.
 When Scottish Equity Partners (SEP) made its initial investment in 2007, revenues were less than £1 million per annum.
-Since then, SEP has supported the company’s growth and strategic development so that in 2015 revenues reached £120 million.
-SEP also assisted with the launch of Skyscanner for Business, which now offers white label solutions to more than 400 corporate partners.
+SEP supported the company’s growth and strategic development and in 2015 revenues reached £120 million.

-Today, the company employs over 700 people worldwide and has more than 50 million customers every month who use Skyscanner to plan and book directly from millions of travel options at the best prices.
+Skyscanner employs over 800 people worldwide and has more than 60 million customers every month who use the company’s free and unbiased service to plan and book directly from millions of travel options at the best prices.

 What did the business need?